lyarenei/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 ## Syncing favorites

 In addition to listen submission, this plugin also offers favorite sync.
 Or, more exactly, marking favorite tracks in Jellyfin as `loved` in ListenBrainz.
 The syncing takes place right away after successfully submitting a listen.
+Please note it may take some time for the hearts to be updated in the ListenBrainz UI.
+Primarily, a recording MBID is used for the sync process, but if it's not available, the process falls back to using MSID.

+In the MSID case, you may see additional requests made for API token verification.
+This is to get a ListenBrainz username associated with the API token as the plugin did not store the username in earlier 3.x versions.
+If you wish to avoid this, go to plugin settings and save the user configuration, no changes are necessary.
+Upon saving, the plugin will try getting the username and save it in the configuration.

-For now, the process in only one-way, from Jellyfin to ListenBrainz.
+For now, the sync is only one-way, from Jellyfin to ListenBrainz.
 The other direction is not currently implemented, but it is planned.